gkopacz/Cloud-SIEM-AI-Automation/README.md

 ![Windows Server](https://img.shields.io/badge/OS-Windows%20Server%202025-lightgrey)
 ![AI](https://img.shields.io/badge/AI-Integrated-green)

-This lab replicates real-world SOC workflows from log ingestion and correlation to automated alert triage and incident escalation driven by **AI-powered orchestration**.
+This lab replicates a real SOC workflow from collecting endpoint logs to correlating events in Elastic SIEM and using AI automation in Tines for alert triage and incident escalation.

 ## 🎯 Objective